dockerlead/ffsend/README.md

 cd ffsend
 chmod +x ffsend
-echo $PATH    #Check your system path, which is different from one OS to another sudo mv ffsend /usr/sbin    #In case of Ubuntu ffsend upload filename [options if you have paid account] ffsend download filename
+echo $PATH    #Check your system path, which is different from one OS to another sudo mv ffsend /usr/sbin/    #In case of Ubuntu ffsend upload filename [some cool options are available if you have a paid account] ffsend download filename
 ```